-A course participant who expresses a grievance will be a training program should initially direct their complaint to the Training Administrator or Public Programs Coordinator.
+A course participant who expresses a grievance about a training program should initially direct their complaint to the Training Administrator or Public Programs Coordinator.
 If issues cannot easily be resolved, the participant(s) will be asked to put their concerns in writing.

 This written concern will be given to the Chair of the appropriate committee.
 (Curriculum Committee for Candidates and Intramural courses, Extended Education for Public Programs, Executive Committee for Members’ Meetings.)
 The Chair will review, assess, and investigate the complaint to formulate a plan to resolve the issue.
 It is up to the participant to show evidence to support their claim.
 A strict timeline will be enforced.

-If the grievance concerns a workshop offering, its’ content, level of presentation, or the facilities in which the workshop was offered, the Training Committee Chair will mediate and will be the final arbitrator.
-If the participant requests action, the Training Committee Chair will:
+If the grievance concerns a workshop offering, its’ content, level of presentation, or the facilities in which the workshop was offered, the appointed Committee Chair will mediate and will be the final arbitrator.
+If the participant requests action, the appropriate Committee Chair will:

 a. attempt to move the participant to another workshop or